jepa/StudyGroup/sessions/github/README.md

 - **Commit.** *Do often!
 For example, after all major step in your work-flow.* Saves the changes you made to a document *in your computer*.
 Note that if two people make changes to the same document, there will be some conflicts that will need to be fix before you "pull".

+- **Fork.** *You will fork everytime you want to collaborate with someone*.
+Forking basically means that you create your personal copy of a project.
+When modifying the project, you will have to "pull request" to merge your modification to the main project

 - **Pull.** *Do it every time you open the project*.
 Every time you "pull", you update the project and incorporate any changes "pushed" to the branch.

 - **Push.** *Do it at the end of each working session*.
 This is the process where you send your changes ("commits") to the project's hub and merge them to the branch you are working with.